zacstewart/zacstewart.github.io/README.md

 ```

 scikit-learn provides various functions for evaluating the accuracy of a model.
-We're using the F1 score for each fold, which we then average together for a
+We're using the [F1 score][f1-score] for each fold, which we then average
-mean accuracy on the entire set.
-Using the model we just built and the example
+together for a mean accuracy on the entire set.
+Using the model we just built
-data sets mentioned in the beginning of this tutorial, we get about 0.94.
-A
+and the example data sets mentioned in the beginning of this tutorial, we get
-confusion matrix helps elucidate how the model did for individual classes.
-Out
+about 0.94.
+A confusion matrix helps elucidate how the model did for individual
-of 55,326 examples, we get about 178 false spams, and 3,473 false hams.
-I say
+classes.
+Out of 55,326 examples, we get about 178 false spams, and 3,473 false
-"about" because by shuffling the data as we did, these numbers will vary each
+hams.
+I say "about" because by shuffling the data as we did, these numbers will
-time we run the model.
+vary each time we run the model.

 That's really not bad for a first run.
 Obviously it's not production-ready even
 if we don't consider the scaling issues.
 Consumers demand accuracy, especially